 Regarding how these vacuums work, typically they rely on five major components: the exhaust port, intake port, fan, electric motor, and the porous bag.

 First, you plug in the vacuum, which will activate the motor.
-As the motor kicks on, the fan will start making air flow to the exhaust port.
-This air flow will create opposite pressure that creates the suction.
-Then, the intake port lets air push to the cleaner, which causes the friction that makes all the dirt/debris get sucked into the vacuum.
+As the motor kicks on, the fan will start making airflow to the exhaust port.
+This airflow will create opposite pressure that creates the suction.
+Then, the intake port lets air push to the cleaner, which causes friction that makes all the dirt/debris get sucked into the vacuum.

 Not too complicated right?
-Honestly, the whole process is remarkably similar to the one a regular household cleaner would go through; but the manufacturers adjust specific aspect such as suction power to fit the environment an RV provides.
+Honestly, the whole process is remarkably similar to the one a regular household cleaner would go through; but the manufacturers adjust specific aspects such as suction power to fit the environment an RV provides.

 In the end, the key is finding the RV vacuum that fits your rig’s environment the best and is available at a price you don’t find too outlandish.
 And hopefully, our article helps you find that exact model; maybe it will even be one from our product review section!

 What are the different types of RV vacuums?

-Since we covered what these vacuums are and how they work, we thought we’d dive into all different types of vacuums you might encounter in your research.
+Since we covered what these vacuums are and how they work, we thought we’d dive into all the different types of vacuums you might encounter in your research.

 Now, if you’re going to find an RV vacuum for your rig, there are five different types that you must know beforehand: RV central vacuum systems, handheld vacuums, wet and dry vacuums, steam vacuums, and upright or canister vacuums.